-Safe Harbor provides a continuum of services to survivors of domestic violence and their children in Greenville, Anderson, Pickens and Oconee Counties of South Carolina.
+Safe Harbor provides a continuum of services to survivors of domestic abuse and their children in Greenville, Anderson, Pickens and Oconee Counties of South Carolina.
 Our services include: emergency safe shelter, counseling, advocacy, support groups, safety planning, and other supportive services.
 All of our services are confidential and free of charge.

 If you are interested in seeking emergency shelter or just want to ask questions and learn more about what we do, please call our 24/7 line at: